“A Long Journey of Presence and Absence” (Matthew 27.45-54)

 We may know what presence feels like.
 We may be able to point to people, situations, and activities where we have known the presence of God.
 We may claim to know absence.
 We may experience absence even when among people, in places, and during activities where we used to feel His presence.
 These words may leave us with questions.
 But they do not point fingers at us.
 The text simply highlights the reality of a long history of presence and absence.
 The text does not provide an escape from absence, instead it may imply that following Jesus may bring us into places where we feel forsaken.
 But Matthew reports them so we can learn to follow.
 Matthew wants us to know what it means to be a disciple.

-Perhaps the text wants us to recognize that Jesus is present even in the absence.
-That Jesus is there even during feelings of abandonment.
-Jesus is there even during unimaginable pain.
-That even in our worst times, we are not alone.
+This is not the sad psalm we sometimes think it is.
+This psalm sings victory.
+This psalm, the prayer of the crucified one, prayed to it’s conclusion, winds up in a great congregation.
+We find the presence of God in a place of certain absence.
+Perhaps more than anything, the text wants us to know that even in our worst times, we are not alone.
 We journey with one who knows how to navigate dark days.
 We are following one who has traveled the paths of presence and absence.
 This is good news.
-We cannot be where he has not already been.